felixbiessmann/fipi/README.md

     python api.py

-A browser window with the app running should have opened.
+Open a browser window and navigate to localhost:5000.

-## Setup with Docker
+## Local setup with Docker

 Install [Docker](https://docs.docker.com/engine/installation/) and start it.
 In the project root folder then build the docker image and start it with:

     docker-compose up

+Open a browser window and navigate to [IP-of-docker-container]:5000.

+## Deploy with AWS Elasticbeanstalk

+Install EB CLI

+    pip install awsebcli

+Create and deploy app, then open it

+    eb init
+    eb create
+    eb open